OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 > Note: The addresses where your contracts are created, or the transaction identifiers you see, may differ from the ones listed here.

 Our counter contract is deployed to the local development network and ready to go!
 We can test it out by interacting with it from the terminal.
-Let's try incrementing the counter, by sending a transaction to call the `increase` function through `zos send-tx`.
+Let's try incrementing the counter, by sending a transaction to call the `increase` function through `openzeppelin send-tx`.

 ```console
 $ zos send-tx